-Appian Corporation (together with its subsidiaries, "Appian," the "Company," "we" or "our") provides a leading low-code software development platform that enables organizations to rapidly develop powerful and unique applications.
+Appian Corporation (together with its subsidiaries, "Appian," the "Company," "we" or "our") provides a software development platform that combines intelligent automation and enterprise low-code development to rapidly deliver powerful business applications.
 The applications created on our platform help companies drive digital transformation and competitive differentiation.
 We were incorporated in the state of Delaware in August 1999.
 We are headquartered in Reston, Virginia and operate in Canada, Switzerland, the United Kingdom, France, Germany, the Netherlands, Italy, Australia, Spain, Singapore and Sweden.